23 Cheapest European Cities & Airports to Fly into in 2020

 Barcelona–El Prat Airport

-A bit smaller and quieter than Madrid, the Barcelona Airport has a few trans-Atlantic flights of its own.
-It is served by all of Europe’s major airlines, and this year it’s basically the same price as flights into Madrid.
+A little bit smaller and noticeably quieter than Madrid, the Barcelona Airport has a few trans-Atlantic flights of its own.
+It is serviced by all of Europe’s major airlines, which makes it a good option.

 Dublin/Shannon, Ireland